Gotham Girls: Home media

+Other media

 Comic series

 DC Comics produced a five-issue Gotham Girls comic book miniseries in 2003, written by Paul Storrie.
 It starred Poison Ivy, Harley Quinn, Catwoman, Batgirl, with each issue spotlighting one of these characters to a certain degree.
 The story, which took place in the DC animated universe, involved a vial of chemicals that the three villainesses fought over, as they also tried to avoid capture by Batgirl and Detective Montoya.
-A three-issue miniseries, Batman: Harley and Ivy, followed the continued misadventures of Harley and Ivy.
+A three-issue miniseries, Batman: Harley and Ivy, followed the continued adventures of Harley and Ivy.